madeleinevarda/CoreTech_analysis/README.md

 ## Product Trends

-Gaming monitors and laptops are the core of CoreTech's revenue stream.
-While these categories historically accounted for a maximum of 75% of total sales, 2021 stands out with an unprecedented concentration, reaching nearly 95% of all transactions.
-Interestingly, headphone sales, which previously represented 26% of revenue, were almost completely absent in 2021, potentially indicating either a data recording oversight or supply chain disruptions affecting product availability.
+**Gaming monitors and laptops are the basis of CoreTech's revenue stream.** While these categories historically accounted for a maximum of 75% of total sales, 2021 stands out with an unprecedented concentration, **reaching nearly 95% of all transactions**.
+Interestingly, **headphone sales, which previously represented 26% of revenue, were almost completely absent in 2021**, potentially indicating either a data recording oversight or supply chain disruptions affecting product availability.

 <p align='center'>
 <img width="550" alt="Screenshot 2024-10-27 172948" src="https://github.com/user-attachments/assets/e10d75ca-2008-4fb5-ada2-6a8ffa085515">
 </p>

 ## Loyalty Program
-In an aggregate of the past four years, the non-loyalty program generally outperformed the loyalty program, generating almost double (17M).
-However, a closer look at the trends reveals that the loyalty program surpassed the non-loyalty program in total sales in 2021 and in Average Order Value (AOV) in 2022.
+In an aggregate of the past four years, the **non-loyalty program generally outperformed the loyalty program, generating almost double (17M).** However, a closer look at the trends reveals that the loyalty program surpassed the non-loyalty program in total sales in 2021 and in Average Order Value (AOV) in 2022. **Loyalty customers also take almost 30% less time to make a purchase**, with 1.6 months after account creation vs. 2.3 months for non-loyalty.
 Evidence suggests that the loyalty program's AOV has been steadily growing, as opposed to the volatile non-loyalty program.

 <p align='center'>
 <img width="450" alt="Screenshot 2024-11-02 133145" src="https://github.com/user-attachments/assets/c2ee4732-94bc-48cc-9546-c3881698278b">